 Here are some famous Tuxedo Cats: 1913 Krazy Kat -early comic strip tuxedo, 1919 Felix the Cat-cartoons “the wonderful, wonderful cat”, 1945 Sylvester -"looney tunes" tuxedo, and 1993 Socks -former presidential pet.

 Starting the adoption process you need to be 18 years or older, complete an application http://www.petprojectfoundation.org/catadoption.pdf, be interviewed and it is strongly recommended all members of your household have interacted with the cat to make the best match for everyone, the cat you wish to adopt be an indoor cat, and be able to verify with your landlord that you may have a pet if you are renting.
 Understand we reserve the right to deny the adoption of any pet for any reason.
 Also any additional requirements for the specific pet you are interested in adopting needs to be met.
 We adopt to the best home, not necessarily the first application turned in.

 Applications are only accepted by FAX (949-366-4765), mail or in person.
 Sorry, no applications through the Internet.

 Cat adoptions are $85 each and include a microchip, spay or neuter, current shots, flea treatment (if required), "New Owner" folder, and one free basic health examination within 5 days of adoption from a veterinarian on our list.

 Please call 949-492-1617 to check if your desired pet is still available or the status of your application.
-We are CLOSED on Tuesdays and OPEN LATE on Wednesdays until 7:00 PM.
-All other days we are open until 4:00 PM except Sundays when we close at 3:00 PM.
+We are CLOSED Tuesdays.
+Wednesday: 10:00 AM - 7:00 PM.
+Monday, Thursday, Friday, & Saturday: 10:00 AM - 4:00 PM.
+Sunday: Noon - 3:00 PM.
 We are very proud of our shelter, it is clean, welcoming, freeway close, and voted "Best Place to Adopt" by the Orange Coast Magazine!